-How a person thinks about God and His purpose shapes their understanding of the nature and purpose of His church.
-Embracing these 9 truths will give you a new and fresh perspective on what church is and its purpose…
+How a person thinks about God and His purpose shapes their understanding of what a church is, along with its purpose.

 God is not an individual